symflo/syDependencyInjectionPlugin/README.md

 Two possibilities:

 ### Locator files
-Simple and rapid way (not recommanded for big project) In `app.yml`:
+Simple and fast way (not recommanded for big project) In `app.yml`:

 ```yaml